DesignRant/designrant-app/README.md

 ### Setup

-1. Ensure you have Git on your local machine where you will be developing.
+1. Ensure you have Git on your local machine where you will be writing.
 Download it here if you don't: [`Get Git`](https://git-scm.com/downloads)
 2. Fork this repository into your own Github account.
 This creates a copy of the repository in your account.
 You can fork by clicking the Fork button at the top of the repository.
 3. Go to the forked repository that is now in your account and clone it.
 Get the clone URL by clicking on the green Code button and copy the URL to your clipboard (Will look something like https://github.com/Clariity/designrant-app.git).
 Then on the command line do: `git clone https://github.com/YourUsername/designrant-app.git`
 4. Once the clone has completed, on the command line enter the following to change to the Design Rant directory: `cd designrant-app`